Treating Child Lacerations

 If your child is currently in the emergency room, urgent care center, or in your primary care physician’s office, you need to know these important facts:

-First of all, most insurances will cover the use of subspecialist, like a plastic surgeon, to repair the laceration if one is available and willing to come in.
+Most insurances will cover the use of a sub-specialist, such as a plastic surgeon, to repair a child’s laceration if one is available and willing.

-You have the right to request a plastic surgeon to come in and repair the laceration.
-It does not mean that every time the plastic surgeon will accept your request.
+You have the right to request a plastic surgeon to repair your child’s laceration.
+It does not guarantee the plastic surgeon will accept your request.

-Many patient’s wants to know if there is a difference in laceration repairs between other physicians and plastic surgeons.
-The difference is that most plastic surgeons will actually trim the edges of lacerations to make sure that the tissues that have been crushed or additionally damaged during the cut had been removed in order to decrease the scarring.
-Also, if laceration is in unfavorable direction, additional advanced techniques can be used to change the direction of laceration.
+This is a common question.
+Parents often seek the best outcome for their children after a laceration wound.
+Most plastic surgeons will trim the edges of a laceration to ensure the crushed and damaged tissues have been removed in order to decrease the scarring.
+Also, if the laceration starts in an unfavorable direction, additional advanced techniques can be utilized to change the direction of the laceration.

-If you do not have insurance or if you have a high deductible insurance policy, our practice is offering ALL CASH pricing.
+If your child is not covered by insurance or has a high deductible insurance policy, our practice is offering ALL CASH pricing.
 The price includes initial consultation, surgical treatment of laceration, procedural charge, equipment and supply charge, as well as up to 3 months follow up.